 This page contains an overview of all GED® prep facilities and testing centers in the Concord region.
 California uses two options for High School Equivalency testing, the HISET and GED exams.

 The CA HSE test gives people who never graduated from high school one more shot at securing an equivalent degree.

 Both tests assess knowledge at a level similar to what may be expected of graduating high school students.

 The TASC and HiSET exams are offered in both a paper and computer-based version while the GED is entirely computerized.

 The GED test contains four separate subject tests, or modules, in these subject fields: literacy, math, science, and social studies.

-The GED is modular meaning that you have the freedom to sit for each subtest separately yet within a 2-year period.
+The GED, TASC, and HiSET exams are modular meaning that you have the freedom to sit for each subtest separately.

 Mount Diablo Adult Education (Loma Vista Adult Center)